dm5xx/morse_tower/README.md

-morse_tower: ifd you want your tower blink...
+morse_tower: if you want your tower blink...
 Add some relay controlled led and connect it to ur raspberry at GPIO16 (aka pin27)

 forever start /home/pi/morse_tower/app.js     // u need to npm install forever, onoff, sleep forever stop /home/pi/morse_tower/app.js      // start/stop forever server and/or add it to startup